danielbodnar/awesome-stars/README.md

 ## javascript

+- [boa-dev/boa](https://github.com/boa-dev/boa) - Boa is an embeddable and experimental Javascript engine written in Rust.
+Currently, it has support for some of the language.
+- [reactide/reactide](https://github.com/reactide/reactide) - Reactide is the first dedicated IDE for React web application development.
 - [theintern/intern](https://github.com/theintern/intern) - A next-generation code testing stack for JavaScript.
 - [nightwatchjs/nightwatch](https://github.com/nightwatchjs/nightwatch) - Integrated end-to-end testing framework written in Node.js and using W3C Webdriver API.
 Developed at @browserstack
 - [artilleryio/artillery](https://github.com/artilleryio/artillery) - Load testing at cloud-scale, as easy as 1-2-3.
 Serverless & distributed out-of-the-box.
 Never fail to scale!